-Women considering breast implants are urged to seek out a qualified plastic or cosmetic surgeon prior to undergoing the surgery.
+Women considering breast implants are urged to seek out a qualified plastic or cosmetic practitioner prior to undergoing the surgery.
 Dr Deva has also recommended a detailed plan for surgeons to minimise the risk of infection, which includes advice on antibiotic regimes, wound irrigation, and minimal contact with the implants.

 Fat transfer may be a solution for breast enhancement without implant